 We will be developing machine intelligence for the advanced and automated management and analyses of the growing volume of crime scene investigation (CSI) and cybersecurity related data that are embedded in digital multimedia and communications.
 IFS research demands complementary expertise in four core domains of ICT—signal processing, computational intelligence, communications, and information theory.
 MCCAIR has strong research track record in all these four domains, which is unique in Australia.

-MCCAIR is a national leader in IFS research, analysing challenging theoretical problems, developing cutting-edge techniques and technologies, providing research training opportunities, engaging with the law-enforcement agencies and industries, partnering with overseas research centres, contributing to the national science & innovation agenda, and ultimately, building a safer Australia.
+MCCAIR is a national leader in IFS research, analysing challenging theoretical problems, developing cutting-edge techniques and technologies, providing research training opportunities, engaging with the law-enforcement agencies and industries, partnering with overseas research centres, contributing to the national science and innovation agenda, and ultimately, building a safer Australia.

 Application-focused video coding for compressed-domain video analysis

 Information-rich video contents are now effectively used for a large number of “non-viewing” applications in computer vision, video telemetry, photogrammetry, information forensics, and cybersecurity.
 The massive growth in video data repository has also created demand for meta-applications of video data such as automated video indexing and cataloguing for browsing and query-based retrieval.
-The Project aims at developing a novel video coding paradigm, which first partitions video data into optimal cuboid-shaped segments, based on user-defined objective functions such as polarising colours and/or textures, and then encodes them independently with additional meta-data on features defined in the objective functions.
-The outcome of the Project will enhance Australia’s cybersecurity capability and directly benefit law-enforcement agencies, traffic management, remote health services, and production line monitoring.
+The project aims at developing a novel video coding paradigm, which first partitions video data into optimal cuboid-shaped segments, based on user-defined objective functions such as polarising colours and/or textures, and then encodes them independently with additional meta-data on features defined in the objective functions.
+The outcome of the project will enhance Australia’s cybersecurity capability and directly benefit law-enforcement agencies, traffic management, remote health services, and production line monitoring.